 Appropriately Uses Anti-Anxiety Medication

-This is the percentage of patients given antianxiety medications.
-These drugs are commonly given to residents suffering from anxiety and depression.
+This is the percent of residents who were given antianxiety medications.
+These medications are used to treat patients experiencing anxiety or depression.

 Managing Depression Among Residents